plivermore/AH-RJMCMC1/readme.md

 sigma\_age: the standard deviation in age when proposing an alteration in the sample ages.

-Default: the age perturbation (which is the same for all samples).
-If negative, interpreted as a fraction of the given age uncertainty
+If sigma_age is positive, interpreted as the standard deviation of the normal age perturbation (which is the same for all samples).
+If negative, the standard deviation of the normal age perturbation is interpreted as the fraction of the given age uncertainty; this differs between samples.
+If zero, ages are resampled according to prior distributions.
+For example:

+`Sigmas 30 2 2 3`: the ages resampled from a normal distribution with mean given by the current age and standard deviation of 3.

+`Sigmas 30 2 2 -0.5`: the ages resampled from a normal distribution with mean given by the current age and standard deviation of 0.5 * sd, where sd is the age uncertainty given in the supplied data file.

+`Sigmas 30 2 2 0`: the ages are resampled from the prior distribution

 ### Age_frac: fraction of ages to change in a proposal
 (defined as the parameter beta in the manuscript referenced above).